Fast answer for "lacrosse helmet sizes"

 Best Youth: Cascade CS Youth

-Youth lacrosse introduces unique fitting challenges โ heads are smaller, still developing, and grow quickly.
+Youth lacrosse introduces unique fitting challenges — heads are smaller, still developing, and grow quickly.
 The Cascade CS Youth shell is engineered specifically for youth sizing with a fit system that accommodates head circumferences from 20 to 23 inches.
-It carries NOCSAE certification and earns above-average performance in Virginia Tech's youth-category testing.
+It carries NOCSAE certification and earns a youth-specific fit and certification path that must be verified before play.

 Cascade CS Youth Lacrosse Helmet

-Built for youth head sizes (20โ23 inch circumference).
-NOCSAE certified, above-average VT youth testing.
-Never use an adult helmet on a youth player โ liner geometry won't perform correctly outside intended size range.
+Built for youth head sizes (20–23 inch circumference).
+Check current NOCSAE/SEI status and youth sizing.
+Never use an adult helmet on a youth player — liner geometry won't perform correctly outside intended size range.

 |---|---|---|---|---|---|